shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 29

+Studying the Edge AI course is tough for me.
+A totally different field that I'm not familiar with.

+**Link of the day**

+RegExr is an online tool to learn, build, & test Regular Expressions https://regexr.com/

+**Quote of the day:**

+*"Simplicity is the soul of efficiency."* — Austin Freeman

+---

 ### Day 28

 Hooray!
 I've finished the Cloud DevOps course today and going to work on Edge AI course.